satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 ## The shallow review

 The shallow review is best suited for peers who are in a hurry (_lacking time_), not deeply involved (_lacking knowledge_), or feel intimidated by the code or experience of the reviewee (_lacking confidence_).
 A majority of pull requests should be suitable for this code review type, as long they have a size small enough.
-When a code change introduces major architectural changes, people with shallow reviews are still welcomed but the reviewee must additionally require in-depth reviews.
+When a code change introduces major architectural changes, people with shallow reviews are still welcome but the reviewee must additionally require in-depth reviews.

 ### Reviewer's cost